juanguerralatam/competeAgents/README.md

 # Competitive Vendor-ISP Market Simulation

-A multi-agent based simulation (ABM) modeling the competitive dynamics between ONU (Optical Network Unit) device manufacturers (vendors) and Internet Service Providers (ISPs) using LangGraph and DeepSeek for intelligent agent behavior.
+A multi-agent based simulation (ABM) modeling the competitive dynamics between ONU (Optical Network Unit) device vendors and Internet Service Providers (buyers) using LangGraph and DeepSeek for intelligent agent behavior.

 ## Project Overview

 This simulation creates a dynamic market environment featuring:

-- **2 Vendor Agents:** Representing manufacturers of ONU devices.
+- **2 Vendor Agents:** Representing vendors of ONU devices.
 - **10 ISP Agents:** Representing buyers of ONU devices.

 The simulation models how vendors compete for market share by implementing various business strategies, while ISPs make purchasing decisions based on a range of criteria and market conditions.